-In general, the procedure is very well-tolerated by children.
-We take every measure to ensure that pain and stress during the procedure is minimized.
+In general, dental laser procedures are very well-tolerated by children.
+We take every measure to ensure that discomfort and stress during the procedure is minimized.

 - General anesthesia is not utilized in the office